Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Decohered cluster state

 \subsection{String order parameters}

-While conventional SPT orders do not spontaneously break symmetry and therefore do not admit local order parameters, they can be characterized by non-local \textit{string order parameters}~\cite{nijs1989preroughening,kennedy1992hidden,pollmann2012detection,else2013hidden,bahri2014detecting}.
-Importantly, the diagnostic of an SPT order is done by the ``patterns of zeros'' of various string order parameters~\cite{pollmann2012detection}.
+While conventional SPT orders do not spontaneously break symmetry and therefore do not admit local order parameters, they can be characterized by non-local \textit{string order parameters}~\cite{duivenvoorden2013from,nijs1989preroughening,kennedy1992hidden,pollmann2012detection,else2013hidden,bahri2014detecting}.
+In particular, it is necessary to measure a set of string order parameters labeled by the elements and irreducible representations of the group to obtain a list of zero and nonzero expectation values, which is known as the ``pattern of zeros'' ~\cite{pollmann2012detection,degroot2022symmetry}.
 We here briefly review the definition of a string order parameter in the pure state case.
-Suppose we have an Abelian on-site symmetry $G$ with symmetry operators
+Suppose we have an Abelian on-site symmetry $G$ realized by symmetry operators, each of which is a tensor product of single-site operators: